-A building or dwelling unit owner, or agent thereof, shall not execute an oral or written lease, contract to lease, or accept any money or other valuable consideration in an application for an oral or written lease for a dwelling unit which is primarily heated by natural gas or electricity and in which the heating costs are the responsibility of the tenant without disclosing to the tenant or applicant in written form:
+(a) A building or dwelling unit owner, or agent thereof, shall not execute an oral or written lease, contract to lease, or accept any money or other valuable consideration in an application for an oral or written lease for a dwelling unit in which utility service for heat is individually metered to the dwelling unit and the tenant is directly responsible to the utility company for paying the cost of heating without disclosing to the tenant or applicant in written form:

 (1) That the cost of heating shall be the responsibility of the tenant; and

-(2) The projected average monthly cost of utility service from the utility providing the primary source of heat based on energy consumption during the most recent annual period of continuous occupancy by one or more prior occupants, current or expected rates and normalized weather by the method approved by the Illinois Commerce Commission.
+(2) The annual cost of service from the utility providing the primary source of heat based on energy consumption during the previous twelve months.

-The tenant or applicant shall be required to execute a receipt acknowledging that the written disclosure has been made.
+The tenant or applicant shall be required to execute a receipt acknowledging that these written disclosures have been made.

 The utility company shall devise forms to be used for requesting and providing this information.
 The city shall undertake a program to educate the public and shall make request forms available throughout the city.
 Under no circumstances shall the information provided to building or dwelling unit owners, tenants or prospective tenants under this process disclose payment records of or the name to whom the account was formerly billed.
 The utility company shall provide such information within two weeks of its receipt of a properly executed written request.

-Once received by the owner or agent, the information provided by the utility shall be considered valid for the disclosure purposes of this chapter for six months from the date of issuance.
+Once received by the owner or his agent, the information obtained from an online website or provided by the utility shall be considered valid for the disclosure purposes of this chapter for six months from the date that it was obtained or provided.

-Further, subject to the penalties provided in Section 5-16-070 herein, no building or dwelling unit owner, or agent thereof, shall execute a written contract for such a sale or transfer for such residential dwelling unit or building without making such disclosures within such written contract for sale or transfer.
-Such disclosure of information shall include:
+(b) No building or dwelling unit owner, or agent thereof, shall execute a written contract for such a sale or transfer for such residential dwelling unit or building

 The commissioner of business affairs and consumer protection shall administer Chapter 5-16 and may adopt rules and regulations for the effective administration of Chapter 5-16.